-27. NET IMPAIRMENT ON FINANCIAL ASSETS
+27. IMPAIRMENT ON FINANCIAL ASSETS, NET INCREASES / DECREASES

-For the year ended 31 December
+31 December

-In thousands of KM 2022 2021
+In thousands of KM 2023 2022

-Net (increase) in impairment for
+Net releases of / (increases) in impairment for

-deposits with foreign banks (937) (106)
+deposits with foreign banks 193 (937)

-Net (increase) in / release of impairment
+Net (increases) in / releases of impairment

 for Special Drawing Rights with the IMF - -

-Net release of / (increase) in provisions for
+Net (increases) in / releases of provisions for

 expected credit losses for debt instruments at fair value

-through other comprehensive income 239 (330)
+through other comprehensive income (99) 239

-Net (increase) in provisions for expected credit losses
+Net releases of / (increases) in provisions for impairment for debt ' ,

-for debt instruments at amortised cost (225) -
+instruments at amortised cost 6 (225)

-Net (increase) in / release of impairment
+Net (increases) in impairment

-for other financial assets (1) 10
+for other financial assets - (1)

-TOTAL (924) (426)

-More information on the amounts of total increases and releases from expected credit losses in the reporting periods is disclosed in Note 6.1.1.
+More information on the gross amounts of gains and losses arising from increases and releases from expected credit losses in the reporting periods is disclosed in Note 6.1.1.

-28. OTHER INCOME
+27. OTHER INCOME